Can You Make Money With Smart Living Company (SLC)?

 After you sign up for one of the plans with a monthly fee you will receive a welcome kit and up to 8 weeks of a personal coach access via phone and internet.
 If you do not have a phone or internet this will be a hard business to do but not impossible because you can mail orders in however that would limit the type of sales you could perform to brick and mortar or flea market type sales.

-Catalogs are fairly reasonably priced ranging from $.58 to $4.00 each depending on which catalog and lower during clearance times/end of the season or when you order in bulk.
-You will receive one of each catalog available when you get your kit along with a white price list book which is your prices and a yellow price list which is a price list you would use to sale wholesale to a sub-wholesalers under you or maybe to a school or business who is making a really large purchase or businesses who want to resale the products.
+Catalogs are fairly reasonably priced ranging from $.25 to $5.00 each depending on which catalog and lower during clearance times/end of the season or when you order in bulk.
+You will receive one of each catalog available when you get your kit along with a white price list book which is your prices and a yellow price list which is a price list you would use to provide wholesale pricing to sub-wholesalers under you or maybe to a school or business who is making a really large purchase or businesses who want to resale the products.

-It is very important unless you are already know everything there is to know about selling these products to work closely with your personal coach during that first few weeks.
+It is very important to work closely with your personal coach during that first few weeks.
 Do not make the mistakes many others have of letting this time lapse while you sit on your hands and waiting for the money to magically roll in because it just doesn't work that way.
 I cannot stress enough the need to take advantage of the personal coach early on!
+I personally failed to utilize my coach back when I started however I learned a lot from that experience.

 Looking for an connection without the commitment?